kubewarden/docs/docs/architecture.md

 those generating many policy evaluations, from the rest of the cluster so as not to adversely affect other cluster operations.

-- You can run mission critical policies in a dedicated Policy Server pool, making your infrastructure more resilient.
+- You can run mission-critical policies in a dedicated Policy Server pool, making your infrastructure more resilient.

 A `PolicyServer` resource defines each `policy-server`